-Short answer: Michigan's child restraint statute, MCL § 257.710d, requires children under age 4 to ride in a federally approved child safety seat appropriate for their size and weight.
-Children must remain in a booster seat or appropriate child restraint until they are at least 8 years old or 4 feet 9 inches tall, whichever comes first.
-Children under 13 should ride in the back seat when one is available.
-Best-practice guidance from the American Academy of Pediatrics and the National Highway Traffic Safety Administration recommends keeping children rear-facing until at least age 2, and ideally until they outgrow the seat's height or weight limits.
-This guide explains the statute, current best-practice standards, what happens if a child is injured in a crash, and how a properly installed car seat protects both your child and your legal case.
+Short answer: Michigan's child restraint statute, MCL § 257.710d, was significantly updated by Public Act 21 of 2024, effective April 2, 2025.
+The amended law requires children to ride rear-facing until age 2 or until they reach the seat manufacturer's rear-facing height or weight limit; then in a forward-facing seat with an internal harness until age 5 or the seat's harness limit; then in a belt-positioning booster seat until they are 8 years old or 4 feet 9 inches tall.
+Children under 13 must ride in the back seat when one is available.
+Best-practice guidance from the American Academy of Pediatrics goes further than the statute, recommending children remain rear-facing as long as they fit within the rear-facing limits of their seat — typically into ages 3 or 4 with modern convertible seats.
+This guide explains the current statute, best-practice standards, what happens if a child is injured in a crash, and how a properly installed car seat protects both your child and your legal case.

-Last updated 2026-05-23 by Ali H. Koussan, Founding Attorney at Koussan Law.
+Last updated 2026-06-11 by Ali H. Koussan, Founding Attorney at Koussan Law.
 This article is for Michigan parents and caregivers.
-We are personal injury attorneys, not pediatricians or certified car-seat technicians, and we recommend a free installation check by a certified Child Passenger Safety Technician (CPST) before relying on this guide for your specific seat and vehicle.
+We are personal injury attorneys, not pediatricians or certified car-seat technicians.
+For installation guidance specific to your seat and vehicle, we recommend a free check by a certified Child Passenger Safety Technician (CPST).

 Michigan's primary child restraint law is codified at Michigan Compiled Laws § 257.710d.
-The statute requires:
+Public Act 21 of 2024, signed into law in 2024 and effective April 2, 2025, materially strengthened the statute.
+The amended law requires:

 The statute is a primary enforcement law.
 A Michigan police officer may stop and ticket a driver solely for a child restraint violation.
-A first offense is a civil infraction with a fine and court costs, typically under $100, but the law's significance is far larger than the penalty: failure to properly restrain a child has substantial legal consequences if the child is later injured in a crash.
+A violation is a civil infraction with a fine and court costs, typically under $100, and no points are assessed against the driver's record under MCL § 257.710d(8) — but the law's significance is far larger than the penalty: failure to properly restrain a child has substantial legal consequences if the child is later injured in a crash.

 The data is overwhelming.
 NHTSA research shows that rear-facing children under age 2 are five times less likely to suffer serious injury in a crash compared to forward-facing children of the same age.
 Pediatric studies in the journal Pediatrics have documented the same effect.